resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 ## Getting Help

 **If you are stuck on integration:**
 Email us.
-We offer live audit services where we integrate and run the audit for you.
+We offer The Guided Audit ($4,500) where we integrate and run the audit for you.

 **If you found a bug in a test case:**
 Email us.
 We will fix it and send you an updated version.

 **If you need custom test cases:**
 Email us.
-We offer advisory services for custom test development.
+We offer The Enterprise Gate ($15,000/year) for custom test development.

 ---